The magical thing of Greece is that each season of the year has numerous activities to offer, due to its landscape variety.

 A City-Break in GreeceEach Greek city has its own special colour and character.
 Even cities with only a short distance between them have completely different features and qualities.
 Most coastal cities are, more often than not, situated only at a stone’s throw from mountainous destinations.
 Athens, Thessaloniki, Kavala, Alexandroupoli, Volos, Kalamata, Patras and Nafpaktos are typical examples.
 Within a short space of time, the visitor can explore the cities as well as the nature nearby.

 Kavala, for example, is a seaside city.
-Its seafront is inviting, enabling the traveller to enjoy the urban beaches and the picturesque harbour, as well as the shores stretching further out, like Palio, Nea Irakleitsa, Nea Peramos, and many others.
-At the same time, just a short distance away, are the archaeological site of Philippoi and Mount Pangaion, a fascinating mountain teeming with ancient memories, celebrated Byzantine monasteries and traditional villages, amidst lush, self-sustaining nature.
-And if one wishes to explore the area even more, he may take the ferry boat and be on the island of Thasos in less than an hour.
+Its assets include a picturesque seafront and harbour as well as beaches in the city outskirts, like Palio, Nea Irakleitsa, Nea Peramos, and many others.
+Within a short distance visit the archaeological site of Philippoi and Mount Pangaion, a fascinating mountain, which is home to Byzantine monasteries and traditional villages, amidst lush nature.
+You can also take the ferry boat and travel to the island of Thasos in less than an hour.